How Much Money Do You Spend on Vacations?

 The cost of car rentals can be greatly reduced by renting smaller cars.
 You can also travel to places that have good public transportation systems or have a high walkability score.
 Rideshare apps or shared bikes or scooters can be much cheaper than car rental as well.

 Spending on retail can be greatly reduced by avoiding impulse or unnecessary purchases.
 If you do buy souvenirs, make sure they’re made of quality material that will last long.
 And it’s a plus if the souvenir is something you don’t have yet but could serve a practical purpose in your daily life, like a reusable mug or bag.
 You could also avoid paying for souvenirs altogether, and instead use your vacation photos to make a scrapbook of your trip as a timeless souvenir.

-Disclaimer: Please consult with a professional before making any upgrades to your lighting, dieting, or home.
-Any and all upgrades should maintain proper health, safety, and sanitation levels within your homes.
-It All Adds Up and its affiliates are not responsible for any household damage or personal injuries that should occur from following any suggestions from It All Adds Up.
+Disclaimer: Please consult with a professional before making any changes to your travel, transportation, diet, or lodging.
+Any and all changes should maintain proper health, safety, and sanitation levels within your daily lives.
+It All Adds Up and its affiliates are not responsible for any household/vehicle damage or personal injuries that should occur from following any suggestions from It All Adds Up.